csci479/csci479.github.io/docs/final.md

   - Reflection: What worked or didn't work about your processes for this project?
 What might you change if you did it again?

 - **Conclusion**
-  - Given more time, what are ways that your application could be improved (if any)?
+  - Given more time by another engineering team, what are ways that your application should be improved (if any)?
   - A good wrap-up paragraph or two that summarizes your project.

 This is your final product and it should reflect the professional style and structure that we have been shooting for over the course of this semester!
-I would _heavily_ encourage you to use the Overleaf template (or a similarly styled professional template).
-I will also allow a web-based format if you would like to develop it for showing off to future employers (for example, Wordpress or Medium).
-However, I will maintain the same styling expectations.

 ### Team Presentation
 The team presentation should aim at faculty and students who have sufficient computing experiences.
 The presentation should contain the following points and should be **no more than 15 minutes**.
-There is no lower limit on your presentation time.
 - _What is the problem?:_ An overview of your problem
 - _What is your answer?:_ An overview of your solution (how it meets your clients needs)
-- _Showing your solution:_ A demo of your solution (or you could play your demo video!)
+- _Showing your solution:_ A live demo of your solution (or you could play your demo video!)
 - _How did you build it?:_ An overview of your technical infrastructure
 - _How did your development processes contribute towards your goal?:_ A reflection on how your team processes worked and/or didn't work to produce high quality